Ehsasinator/Team-Project-University/README.md

 My Team and I created this project using Angular Springboot, for more information click the team34 folder to see a more detailed readME

+Click image below to see my team and I demostrate the website.
+Go to 5:22 to see my AI feature implemented

 [![Watch the video](Screenshot%202024-08-28%20at%2023.58.32.png)](https://drive.google.com/file/d/12CirOQhb7lHTAiHADkHUg-p-AjAGRXAF/preview)